 In the past decades, territorial rescaling has featured prominently in European polities both in the form of regionalization (Keating 2013; Hooghe et al. 2016) and European integration (Bartolini 2005; Ferrera 2005).
 Expansive discussions have investigated the drivers of such changes, as well as how territorial restructuring has in turn, over time, reshaped European polities, including policy-making and party-political dynamics (Alonso 2012; De Winter and Tursan 2003; Erk 2003a, b; Keating 2013; Swenden and Maddens 2009).

-When considering regionalization processes, scholarship on individual attitudinal changes associated with regionalization has started to emerge (Henderson et al. 2014; Dupuy and Van Ingelgom 2014; Cole et al. 2018; blinded for review).
+When considering regionalization processes, scholarship on individual attitudinal changes associated with regionalization has started to emerge (Henderson et al. 2014; Dupuy and Van Ingelgom 2014; Dupuy, Verhaegen and Van Ingelgom 2020; Cole et al. 2018).
 A key question is how, once established, the new division of competences between government levels may impact public support for (or opposition to) this division – which in turn may or may not lead to calls for further regionalization.
 Over time, we could indeed expect to observe a cyclical process where attitudes about regionalization and institutional regionalization affect one another.
 In this contribution, we study how experiencing regionalization may impact support for certain divisions of competences between the central and the regional level as an indicator of support for and opposition to regionalization.
 This paper thus contributes to the literature that asks why citizens support regionalization.

-So far, it has been shown that support for regionalization is related to both regional identification and the perception that one’s region is economically better off than other regions within the same state (Henderson et al. 2014; blinded for review).
-Moreover, a few studies have suggested that regionalization can have a socializing effect on citizens’ attitudes regarding regionalization, but that this effect is moderated by elite discourses politicizing regionalization and putting it in a positive or negative light (Dupuy and Van Ingelgom 2014; blinded for review).
+So far, it has been shown that support for regionalization is related to both regional identification and the perception that one’s region is economically better off than other regions within the same state (Henderson et al. 2014; Verhaegen et al. 2018).
+Moreover, a few studies have suggested that regionalization can have a socializing effect on citizens’ attitudes regarding regionalization, but that this effect is moderated by elite discourses politicizing regionalization and putting it in a positive or negative light (Dupuy and Van Ingelgom 2014; Dupuy et al. 2020).
 These studies provide fruitful ground to account for citizens’ support for regionalization.
 However, our understanding remains limited when it comes to the mechanisms at play.
 In particular, what is missing is a theoretical and empirical account of how institutional regionalization, socialization and identification are interlinked, and affect support for or opposition to regionalization.
 This paper tackles this limitation.

 We show that the literature on policy feedback offers analytical traction to study how experienced institutional regionalization may have impacted citizens’ support for it (Campbell 2012; Kumlin and Stadelmann-Steffen 2014).
 From the policy feedback literature, we can derive two explanations for how institutional regionalization may shape citizens’ support for regionalization: through a normative and an interpretive effect (Mettler and Welch 2004; Pierson 1993).
 They respectively pertain to the fact that because institutions and policies bring about new norms regarding what governments ought to do and look like, and convey meaning and worldviews related to one’s position in the political community, they may “create a new politics” (Schattschneider 1935: 288) to which citizens may adapt their preferences about government.
 We therefore draw from the scholarship on policy feedbacks, that mostly focuses on single policies, to study the influence of a broader institutional change, composed of a wide range of policies.
 Following other research (Svallfors 2010; Mettler 2018; Béland and Schlager 2019), we thereby acknowledge that individuals’ attitudes are likely to be affected not only by specific policies, but also by the wider institutional environment they are embedded in.